Joan Chittister

-Joan Daugherty Chittister (born April 26, 1936), is an American Benedictine nun, theologian, author, and speaker.
-She has served as Benedictine prioress and Benedictine federation president, president of the Leadership Conference of Women Religious, and co-chair of the Global Peace Initiative of Women.
+Joan Daugherty Chittister (born April 26, 1936), is an American Benedictine nun, theologian, writer, and speaker.
+She has served as a Benedictine prioress, Benedictine federation president, president of the Leadership Conference of Women Religious, and co-chair of the Global Peace Initiative of Women.

 Biography

 Early life

 Chittister was born on April 26, 1936, to Daniel and Loretta Daugherty.
 Her father died when she was very young and her mother married Harold Chittister.
 Joan Chittister described her step-father as a violently abusive alcoholic.

 Education

 She was educated by Sisters of St. Joseph, and later attended St. Benedict Academy in Erie, Pennsylvania.
 She earned a bachelor's degree in English at Mercyhurst University, graduating in 1962, a master's degree in communication arts from the University of Notre Dame, graduating in 1968, and a Ph.D. in speech communication theory from Penn State University, graduating in 1971.
 She is also an elected fellow of St. Edmunds College at the University of Cambridge.